How is Zeffy free?

 To register as a 501(c)(3) nonprofit organization, you must submit Form 1023 with the IRS.
 When applying for 501(c)(4) tax-exempt status, you must file Form 1024-A.

-You must first register and incorporate your nonprofit at the state level.
+In both cases, you must first register and incorporate your nonprofit at the state level.
 The process of starting a nonprofit may vary with each state.

 Here are some quick guides to help you: